Piano: Pedals

 There are also non-standard variants.
 On some pianos (grands and verticals), the middle pedal can be a bass sustain pedal: that is, when it is depressed, the dampers lift off the strings only in the bass section.
 Players use this pedal to sustain a single bass note or chord over many measures, while playing the melody in the treble section.

 The rare transposing piano (an example of which was owned by Irving Berlin) has a middle pedal that functions as a clutch that disengages the keyboard from the mechanism, so the player can move the keyboard to the left or right with a lever.
 This shifts the entire piano action so the pianist can play music written in one key so that it sounds in a different key.

 Some piano companies have included extra pedals other than the standard two or three.
 On the Stuart and Sons pianos as well as the largest Fazioli piano, there is a fourth pedal to the left of the principal three.
 This fourth pedal works in the same way as the soft pedal of an upright piano, moving the hammers closer to the strings.
 The Crown and Schubert Piano Company also produced a four-pedal piano.

-Wing and Son of New York offered a five-pedal piano from approximately 1893 through the 1920s.
+Wing and Son of New York offered a five-pedal piano from approximately 1893 to the 1920s.
 There is no mention of the company past the 1930s.
 Labeled left to right, the pedals are Mandolin, Orchestra, Expression, Soft, and Forte (Sustain).
 The Orchestral pedal produced a sound similar to a tremolo feel by bouncing a set of small beads dangling against the strings, enabling the piano to mimic a mandolin, guitar, banjo, zither and harp, thus the name Orchestral.
 The Mandolin pedal used a similar approach, lowering a set of felt strips with metal rings in between the hammers and the strings (aka rinky-tink effect).
 This extended the life of the hammers when the Orch pedal was used, a good idea for practicing, and created an echo-like sound that mimicked playing in an orchestral hall.

 The pedalier piano, or pedal piano, is a rare type of piano that includes a pedalboard so players can use their feet to play bass register notes, as on an organ.
 There are two types of pedal piano.
 On one, the pedal board is an integral part of the instrument, using the same strings and mechanism as the manual keyboard.
 The other, rarer type, consists of two independent pianos (each with separate mechanics and strings) placed one above the other—one for the hands and one for the feet.
 This was developed primarily as a practice instrument for organists, though there is a small repertoire written specifically for the instrument.